jessechounard/MediaKeys/README.md

 - Customizable modifier key combinations (Ctrl, Shift, Alt, WinKey)
 - Support for keyboard keys, mouse buttons, and mouse wheel

+## Why?

+My favorite keyboard doesn't have convenient media keys or a volume knob.
+I have to hit function key combinations and/or reach across my desk to the speaker knob.
+Holding the Windows Key and scrolling the mousewheel to adjust the volume is very convenient!

+For years I've used an [AutoHotkey](https://www.autohotkey.com/) script to do exactly what this program does, and it's been perfect.
+I highly recommend that program if you can use it.
+However, lately I've been running into a problem with certain online games that think that if you have AHK running, you must be cheating.
+So you have to remember to turn off your AHK scripts before launching the game, then turn them back on again later.
+Not a huge deal, but why wouldn't I spend a whole bunch of hours coding and debugging to save myself a few seconds and a very minor annoyance?

+## Notes

+I did not know what I was doing with hooking into the input system when I started writing this.
+Specifically I couldn't figure out how to suppress the Windows Key key-up event (popping up the Start Menu) without leaving Windows thinking you were always holding the Windows Key down.
+Eventually I read about a hack to replace it with a left Control Key key-up event.
+It seems to work, but doesn't feel great to me.
+Please let me know if you encounter problems.

+Also new for me with this project is using Unicode strings in Win32.
+I normally just configure everything to basic ASCII C-strings, but I wanted to experiment.
+Shout if this breaks and I can switch them out.
+If it doesn't break, maybe I'll experiment with adding translations.
+We'll see.

 ## Building

 ```bash